favalosdev/favalosdev/README.md

 I'm most interested in the emergence of complex behaviour from simple rules.

-I'm comfortable working with Python, C, C++, Haskell and Rust.
+Comfortable working with Python, C, C++, Haskell and Rust.

-I'm currently learning Zig.
+Currently learning Zig.